Indian and Pakistani troops exchange fire in Kashmir

 A day after the attack, New Delhi suspended a water-sharing treaty, announced the closure of the main land border crossing with Pakistan, downgraded diplomatic ties, and withdrew visas for Pakistanis.

-In response, Islamabad on Thursday ordered the expulsion of Indian diplomats and military advisers, cancelling visas for Indian nationals -- with the exception of Sikh pilgrims -- and closing the main border crossing from its side.
+Islamabad in response ordered the expulsion of Indian diplomats and military advisers, cancelling visas for Indian nationals -- with the exception of Sikh pilgrims -- and closing the main border crossing from its side.

-Pakistan also warned any attempt by India to stop the supply of water from the Indus River would be an “act of war.”
+Pakistan also warned that any attempt by India to stop water supply from the Indus River would be an “act of war.”

 Pahalgam marks a dramatic shift in recent Kashmiri rebel attacks, which typically target Indian security forces.